 Thus, you must learn how to wash dress pants so that you don't ruin them.
 Most manufacturers make clothing to last if you take care of them properly.

 Today, you’ll learn how to wash and dry them, as well as how often to clean them, how to hang them, and the best way to fold them while traveling.

 What Are Dress Pants?

 Dress pants are articles of clothing that cover the bottom half of the body.
 They’re usually made from a variety of fabrics such as wool, polyester, linen, and blends.

-People believe that they have to wash their slacks after each wearing.
-If you get a stain on them or otherwise get them dirty, then yes, it is ideal to clean them, but you do not have to wash them after each use.
+People believe they have to wash their slacks after each wearing.
+If you get a stain on them or otherwise get them dirty, then yes, it's ideal to clean them, but you don't have to wash them after each use.

 Generally, dress slacks only have to be washed after two or three times of wearing them.
 The goal here is for them to look as nice the third time as the first.

 There are many ways to clean your dress pants, and it’s up to you to find out which option will be best.
 A good starting point is to read the label.
 If it claims that the pants are machine washable, you should follow the label instructions or go through our step-by-step process.

 Sometimes, dress pants are designed to be dry cleaned, so you should take them to a specialized cleaning company.
 There is a way to "dry-clean" at home in your dryer, but most clothing manufacturers do not recommend this, as it could damage the clothing.

 Another option is to hand-wash the dress pants.
 Many times, the clothing label says to do this.
 Our method is easy and will produce the same results each time.